-Professor of Computing Sciences at Elon University, specializing in databases, data mining, software engineering, free and open source software, and digital civil liberties.
+Professor of Computing Sciences at Elon University, specializing in databases, data mining, software engineering, free and open source software, and online communities.

 I joined Elon's faculty in 2003 after completing my Ph.D. in Computer Science at Nova Southeastern University.
 I have also worked at several technology startups in Research Triangle Park, NC and in south Florida.
 At Elon, I teach many different computer science courses, including data mining, database systems, data science, and cybersecurity.

 My primary research interest is in the area of large database systems, especially data collection, aggregation, and data mining.
 I specialize in studying online communities, such as software engineering teams or subcultures within social media.
 I am interested in toxicity in online communities, how online teams are structured, and social network analysis of teams.